stakater/developer-handbook/content/iam/basics.md

 - First, by the time the user sees the authorization code, it’s already been consumed and therefore can’t be used again.
 - Second, the Access Token is kept by the application in the backend.
 Assuming the application is built securely, a malicious user has to find another way to attack it.

-Unfortunately, this doesn’t work for client side applications such as many Javascript apps or most mobile apps as the application itself can be attacked or decompiled for sensitive information.
+Unfortunately, this doesn’t work for client side applications such as many Javascript apps or most mobile apps as the application itself can be attacked or de-compiled for sensitive information.
 Therefore, we need a different approach.

 #### Implicit

 The Implicit flow is designed specifically for mobile apps or client side Javascript apps where embedded credentials could be compromised.
 The mechanics are simple in that the application redirects the user to the Identity Provider to authenticate, the IdP passes back token(s), and the application uses it according to the scopes it has.

 Since it’s quite likely that the user could interact with the token(s), it’s important that our use cases reflect that.
-If we have a banking app, allowing the send_wire_transfers_to_russia scope may be a bad idea unless we have additional factors baked into our authentication process to validate that the right user is using it.
+If we have a banking app, allowing the `send_wire_transfers_to_russia` scope may be a bad idea unless we have additional factors baked into our authentication process to validate that the right user is using it.
 The next time you lose your phone, you’ll appreciate that.

 As a result, this is often used for OpenID Connect scenarios where a user wants to provide trusted profile information to a third party but not necessarily access or permissions to other systems.
 Since the underlying concepts are the same and the implementation looks very similar, it’s most of the benefit for the same effort.